-http://swgfl.org.uk/news/News/E-Safety/Making-Sense-of-the-New-Online-Safety-Standards
+http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards

 Mount Charles School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Mount Charles School Online Safety policy and the acceptable user policy for staff.
+Please also refer to MCS E-safety/Online Safety policy and the Acceptable User policy for staff.

-6.6.1 Filtering
+6.7.1 Filtering

-Mount Charles School is adhering to the guidance within the revised KCSIE (September 2016) Annex C and this is reflected within our Online safety policy.
+Mount Charles School is adhering to the guidance within the revised KCSIE (September 2018) Annex C and this is reflected within our E-safety/Online safety policy.

-6.7 Domestic Abuse
+6.8 Domestic Abuse